Left-on-Read/leftonread/README.md

 ### Mission and Values

-**👩🏻Open-Source Transparency**: We open-sourced the entire application to keep users' security and privacy first.
+**Open-Source Transparency**: We open-sourced the entire application to keep users' security and privacy first.

 **Fast**: The first iteration was a [web application](https://www.reddit.com/r/dataisbeautiful/comments/biou3e/4_years_of_texts_between_me_and_my_long_distance/), but now we have rebuilt Left on Read as a desktop application that works without an Internet connection.